speeduino/wiki.js/Hardware_requirements.md

 Arduino
 -------

-Speeduino uses the Arduino Mega 2560 R3 as the controller.
+Most of the Speeduino designs use the Arduino Mega 2560 R3 as the controller.
 All official and most clone Arduino Mega 2560 boards will work fine, but it is recommended to use a board that has the 16u2 serial interface rather than the cheaper CH340.
 Which chip a board uses can usually be found on the information/specification listing from most retailers, but if in doubt, ask the seller you are looking to buy from.

 Inputs
 ------